iamrahulramu/Optimizing-Inventory-Management-and-Profitability-for-Sudha-Milk-Parlor/README.md

 ---

 ## Acknowledgements
-This project was developed between January 2025 and April 2025 as part of the _Business Data Management Project_ of the Online IIT Madras BS Degree Program in Data Science and Applications.
+This project was developed between January 2025 and April 2025 as part of the _Business Data Management Project_ of the Online BS Degree in Data Science and Applications offered by IIT Madras, Chennai, Tamil Nadu.
 The reports submitted during different phases of the project - Proposal Report, Mid-Term Report, and End-Term Report - can be found in [Report](Report).

 ---